ahhere/project_to_csv/README.md

 # README

 ## Overview
-This script is designed to interact with the BrainTrust API.
-It fetches datasets and experiments for a specific project and saves each result into its own CSV file.
+This script interacts with the BrainTrust API to fetch both metadata and data content from datasets and experiments.
+For each dataset, it retrieves both the dataset metadata and its actual data content using BTQL queries.
+For experiments, it retrieves the experiment metadata.
+All results are organized in a clear directory structure and saved as CSV files.

 ---